 Bosch 360 Laser Review Value

-The Bosch 360 Laser retails at $399.00 based on the Bosch press release from February.
+The Bosch 360 Laser retails at $399.00 at The Home Depot.
 They are also offering a green version, which has some decided advantages over the red but also increases the price point.
 For me, this Laser is the Maserati of Lasers.
 It is an investment, and by no means is it an entry level laser level, but its price point is competitive with other lasers on the market considering the features.
 I think this laser appeals more to a professional because of the price point.
 As a Homeowner though, I could see a variety of applications that this Laser Level could save a ton of headaches by ensuring accuracy the first time.
 Often times when you are investing in your home, sometimes these types of tools get overlooked but I consider them valuable insurance.
 From cabinet or tile installs to things like Board and Batten or fence construction, pretty much everyone can find a slew of ways to use a reliable Laser Level.

 Bosch 360 Laser Review Final Thoughts

 There are some tools out there that you just can’t take a shortcut with and Laser Levels are one of them.
 I have used Laser Levels from other brands with fairly mixed results.
 Factor in the hassle, cost, and time spent trying to achieve accuracy it was pretty glib.
 When precision matters, Bosch is the leader in Lasers and this model specifically has every feature you could ask for.
 Its rugged design and one person set up engineering lend itself to be a professional’s best friend.
 Its accuracy and user-friendly design make the Bosch 360 Laser Level a hole in one, especially for a do it yourselfer who wants to avoid costly mistakes.